-This section will support you to determine how to respond to concerns about the wellbeing of a child which do not appear to be the result of child abuse, with information on:
+This section will support you to determine how to respond to concerns about the wellbeing of a child which do not appear to be the result of child abuse.

 In addition to reporting and referring wellbeing concerns to relevant authorities, you also have a duty of care to ensure that students feel safe and supported at school.
-See
+Refer to